 Fertilize & Hydrate your soil

 Another vital aspect to keep in mind after winters are to optimally fertilize and water your lawn, as the plants are likely to process the nutrients and grow faster after the slow winter period is over.
-A true lawn care professional in edwardsville can help you to complete all sorts of these tasks in case you don’t want to go DYI.
+A true lawn care by tree expert Leander can help you to complete all sorts of these tasks in case you don’t want to go to DYI.
 It’s best to avoid chemical fertilizers and go for only organic ones to create a beautiful garden and a safer environment.

 Compost plants can be an excellent long term investment to turn your garden debris and kitchen wastes into useful organic fertilizer for your garden.
 Even organic manure and compost and natural products like corn gluten can be used for improving the soil nutrients and growth of beneficial microorganisms naturally.